rsp/cmi/PITCHME.md

 ---

-Most important excerpts from RFCs 1122 and 1123

 "Software should be written to deal with every conceivable error, no matter how unlikely"

 "the most serious problems in the Internet have been caused by unenvisaged mechanisms triggered by low-probability events"